mnot/I-D/stakeholder-rights/draft.md

 # Erosion of Rights

-Over time, changes in the use, deployment patterns, legal context, or other factors can bring pressure to re-balance the priorities and rights of existing stakeholders, or insert new ones (usually, when a protocol is either extended or evolved).
+Changes in the use, deployment patterns, legal context, or other factors of a protocol can bring pressure to re-balance the priorities and rights of existing stakeholders, or insert new ones (usually, when a protocol is either extended or evolved).